 Botanical Name: Platycerium bifurcatum

-The second type of fronds grow from the round fronds and can reach up to 3 ft (90 cm) long.
+The second type of fronds are fertile, growing from the basal fronds and can reach up to 3 ft (90 cm) long.
 These deeply lobed fronds resemble staghorn deer antlers.
+They are green, covered with white, felty scales.

 Transplanting.
 When your fern grows bigger, you may want to hang it in a sphagnum moss-lined wire basket or mount it on tree bark or a slab of wood, which is closer to how these ferns grow in their native habitat.